Annie (singer): 2010–2020: The A&R EP / Endless Vacation EP

 In October 2010, Xenomania's News Blog reported that Annie was back in the studio recording her follow-up to 2009's "Don't Stop".
 Annie started recording in August 2010 with Brian Higgins at Xenomania's studios in Kent, England.
-During 2010, she also contributed vocals to the song "Crazy for You" by New York electro duo Designer Drugs (who remixed her track "Anthonio") for their debut album, Hardcore/Softcore, released in February 2011 and to "Alien Summer" by French producer The Toxic Avenger, for their album Angst, released on 18 May 2011.
+She also contributed vocals to the song "Crazy for You" by New York electro duo Designer Drugs (who remixed her track "Anthonio") for their 2011 debut album Hardcore/Softcore and to "Alien Summer" by French producer The Toxic Avenger for their 2011 album Angst.

 By the second half of 2011, Annie began working on The Night Within Us!, an EP that was slated for an early 2012 release.
 The Skatebård-produced title track and soon-to-be single "The Night Within" is the theme song for an homonymous short film by Hildegunn Waerness and part of an interdisciplinary project by Norwegian artist Bjarne Melgaard.
 The installation and set of paintings, exhibited on the Guido W. Baudach gallery in Berlin from 26 November 2011 to 25 February 2012, are based on the lyrics and theme of the song, which "deal with love and loss", and capture "the existential need for human tenderness, trust and partnership on one hand, and the painful realisation of lies, deceit and abandonment", all of which have been somewhat present on Melgaard's work.
 A video has been done for the song, based almost entirely on the exhibition.

 Annie released the single "Tubestops and Lonely Hearts" on 26 April 2013.
 The track is a "song for the dance floor", and is "inspired by the rave scene in Bergen".

 The A&R EP was released on 29 July 2013, and features the single "Back Together".

+She also contributed vocals to the Finnish electronic rock band K-X-P's 2013 sophomore album, II, and featured on the track and music video for "Take A Look At The World" by Ralph Myerz in 2013, having also written the lyrics and melody.

 On 7 February 2014, Annie released "Russian Kiss", a song with Bjarne Melgaard and Richard X, which condemns Russia's anti-gay laws.

 On 20 and 21 August 2014, Annie was a guest member of the jury on Idol Norway.

 On 16 October 2015, Annie released an EP entitled Endless Vacation.

+In 2016, Annie was featured on Tuff City Kids' disco-house track "Labyrinth", the first single from their debut album Adoldesscent.